 4. Find an accountant

 Note: If you are based in the UK, then I (the Bookkeeping Master) can be your accountant!
-Just drop me an email for a quote or read my accounting services page.
+Just drop me an email for a quote or visit my accounting practice website at SM Accounting.

 5. Keep all receipts and purchase invoices